 ABOUT THE COURSE

-Conservation Strategy Fund (CSF) is excited to offer our premier annual international training course, Economics and Finance for Environmental Leadership, from July 12-30, 2021.
-We are excited to be offering this year’s course as part of the soft launch of CSF’s new online Numbers for Nature Training Institute platform, which will help make our training courses accessible to more people in more places thanks to the support of the Dry Creek Foundation and other partners.
+Conservation Strategy Fund (CSF) held our premier annual international training course, Economics and Finance for Environmental Leadership, from July 12-30, 2021.
+Our 2021 course was offered as part of the soft launch of CSF’s new online Numbers for Nature Training Institute platform, which will help make our training courses accessible to more people in more places thanks to the support of the Dry Creek Foundation and other partners.

-The three-week course will cover economic fundamentals and drivers of natural resource degradation, environmental policies and economic incentives, conservation finance and sustainable livelihoods, valuation of ecosystem services, and cost-benefit analysis of projects and policies.
-This also marks the second year of our collaboration with Conservation Finance Alliance to add a greater focus on sustainable financing in the course.
+The three-week course covered economic fundamentals and drivers of natural resource degradation, environmental policies and economic incentives, conservation finance and sustainable livelihoods, valuation of ecosystem services, and cost-benefit analysis of projects and policies.
+It also marked the second year of our collaboration with Conservation Finance Alliance to add a greater focus on sustainable financing in the course.
 These skills are crucial at a time when environmental changes are being driven by a diversity of economic factors, and when conservation leaders are striving to harness opportunities to reward the preservation of ecosystem services.

 VIRTUAL AND ONLINE FORMAT

 In response to the ongoing COVID-19 pandemic, Conservation Strategy Fund transformed our annual international course into an interactive, distance-learning format to reach even more participants in more places.
 Participants joined experienced professors, fellow environmental professionals, and special speakers for an intensive three-week virtual and online course that included recorded presentations, live interactive sessions with instructors, small group discussions and exercises, and on-demand resources.

 Participants were expected to commit 3-4 hours per day over the three-week course through a combination of daily live sessions and online pre-recorded lectures and readings.
 Previous training in economics was not required.

 TRANSFORMING YOUR WORK TO CREATE A BIGGER IMPACT